codeREADr/api/1.0/contents/Services.md

 * <b>section</b> must be set to <b>services</b> .
 * <b>action</b> must be set to <b>update</b> .
-* <b>api_key</b> must be set to your unique API key .
+* <b>api_key</b> must be set to [your unique API key] [1] .
-* service_id - an integer which specifies the particular service you'd like to update.
+* <b>service_id</b> - an integer which specifies the particular service you'd like to update.

 <h3>Optional Variables</h3>

-* <b>database_id</b> - a string which only needs to be specified if validation_method is set to database or ondevicedatabase .
+* <b>database_id</b> - a string which only needs to be specified if <b>validation_method</b> is set to database or ondevicedatabase .
 This needs to be set to the ID of the database the scans will be validated against.
-* <b>postback_url</b> - a string which only needs to be specified if validation_method is set to postback .
+* <b>postback_url</b> - a string which only needs to be specified if <b>validation_method</b> is set to postback .
 This needs to be set to the destination URL where all scans will be forwarded to.
 (More info.)
-* <b>enable_direct_scan</b> - an integer which only needs to be specified if validation_method is set to postback .
+* <b>enable_direct_scan</b> - an integer which only needs to be specified if <b>validation_method</b> is set to postback .
 It specifies whether the scans will not be routed through codeREADr platform but instead go directly to your Postback URL server.
 Input "1" to enable and "0" to disable.
 Default value is 0.
 * <b>service_name</b> - a string which specifies what you'd like to rename your service.
 * <b>description</b> - a string which specifies the new or modified description of your service.
 * <b>duplicate_value</b> - an integer which specifies whether duplicate barcode values will returned as valid or invalid if validation_method is set to database or ondevicedatabase .
 Input "1" for valid and "0" for invalid.
 Default value is 1.